Friday, June 28, 2024

 a bottleneck in canal traffic.
 The locks could only handle one boat at a time; passing through

-all seven a process that could take hours.
-Boat traffic would back up at each end of the lock.
+all seven was a process that could take hours, as boat traffic would back up at each end of the lock.
 Some modernization was done in the early 1800's, but 6 new locks of Freycinet gauge were built later.

 In addition to having standard interior dimensions, the new locks were built with "pounds"